rshield1/Body_Type/README.md

 # BodyType

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/body_type`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# Welcome to your new gem!!
+After cloning the repo to you local drive, change directory to the local folder
+# run bundle install in your terminal to load the gem dependencies
+# open up the bin folder to run "bin/run" file.
+The file should automatically recognize the ruby interperter, if not, run "ruby bin/run"

 ## Installation